ngd-b/type-flat/README.md

 ---

 ## 🧩 Introduction
-`ts-flat` is a TypeScript type flattening tool that recursively parses complex types, including generics, nested objects, and intersection types, and generates structured nested type definitions.
+`type-flat` is a TypeScript type flattening tool that recursively parses complex types, including generics, nested objects, and intersection types, and generates structured nested type definitions.
 It is suitable for:

 - Generating type declaration files
 - SDK type interfaces